mantidproject/mantid/dev-docs/source/WritingCustomConvertToMDTransformation.rst

 This describes steps 4-5 of the workflow.

-The input data at this stage are points of the "Experimental Space", e.g. coordinates of points in the input workspace with additional information about these points, e.g. detectors coordinates and log files for values of interest.
+The input data at this stage are points of the "Experimental Space", e.g. coordinates of points in the input workspace and additional information about these points, e.g. detectors coordinates and log files for values of interest.
 The output values are the vectors of the coordinates of the selected points in the space of interest and (possibly) modified/corrected values of the signal and error at this point.